fivepointfire/Drone-Simulator/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 License

-This project is part of a drone simulation system and is intended for educational and research purposes.

 ## 🔗 Repository

 **GitHub**: [https://github.com/fivepointfire/Drone-Simulator.git](https://github.com/fivepointfire/Drone-Simulator.git)

 ---

-**Built with ❤️ using React Three Fiber and TypeScript**